Prevent Heart Failure Readmissions and Improve Quality

 Hospitals addressing readmissions performance must act quickly.
 CMS uses three full years of data to determine penalties, so hospitals need to document and report positive performance data as quickly as possible to cycle it into the three-year rolling sample.

-The full 3 percent penalties for reimbursement are now in force.
-The reduced payments apply to all their Medicare admissions—not just those that resulted in readmissions.
+The full 3 percent penalties for reimbursement are now in place.
+The reduced payments apply to all Medicare admissions—not just those that resulted in readmissions.

 Patient and Healthcare Impact